SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits

 \textbf{Hyperparameters and Implementation Details.} By default, our method uses the target LLM itself as the guardrail model, unless explicitly specified otherwise.
-We set the guardrail response length to $L=1$, the number of numerical tokens to $Q=101$, and the tail-trimming parameter to $k=0.2Q$, unless stated otherwise.
+We set the number of numerical tokens to $Q=101$, and the tail-trimming parameter to $k=0.2Q$, unless stated otherwise.
 SelfGrader is implemented in PyTorch, and all experiments are conducted on a server with NVIDIA RTX A6000 GPUs (48~GB memory).